nebhead/PiFire/README.md

 sudo reboot
 ```

-### Automatic Software Installation (Experimental)
+### Automatic Software Installation (Recommended)

-I've created a script to install this automatically, but it is in ALPHA testing.
+I've created a script to install this automatically.
 Your mileage may vary, and if anything fails, you may just want to try running the manual steps below.

 *NOTE: This script requires that you install on the 'pi' user account, otherwise the supervisor portion of the install will likely fail.*